 Stories of Purdue

-When most TV shows halted production this spring amid COVID-19, Jack Klink (2015, film and video studies) seized the opportunity to edit segments for three at-home “Saturday Night Live” episodes.
+Purdue University graduate Jack Klink seized the opportunity to virtually edit segments for three “Saturday Night Live” episodes.

 When Skylar Clingan was applying to college as a high school senior, he only applied to Purdue.